Dictation

 - Verify internet connection

-- Check if firewall is blocking Cline servers
+- Check if firewall is blocking Caret's servers

-- Try signing out and back into Cline account
+- Try signing out and back into your Caret account

-- If you see authentication errors, sign out and back into your Cline account
+- Sign out and back into your Caret account if you see authentication errors

-- Verify your account has sufficient transcription credits
+- Check that your account has sufficient transcription credits

 Audio Recording Issues

-- Verify FFmpeg is properly installed and accessible
+- Ensure FFmpeg is properly installed and accessible

-- Try restarting editor if audio capture fails
+- Try restarting your editor if audio capture fails

 The Future of AI Collaboration

-When you can speak thoughts as fast as you think them, you stop self-censoring.
-You share full context, edge cases, important "what if" scenarios.
-This leads to better solutions with fewer clarification round-trips.
+When you can speak your thoughts as fast as you think them, you stop self-editing.
+You share the full context, the edge cases, the "what if" scenarios that matter.
+This leads to better solutions and fewer back-and-forth clarifications.